LifeLock vs. Experian: Compared & Reviewed

 Concierge Restoration

-LifeLock and Experian IdentityWorks both offer concierge resolution services.
+LifeLock and Experian both offer concierge resolution services.
 So, if you’re a victim of identity theft, they’ll assign a specialist to your account.

 This specialist should walk you through the process of repairing your identity and help you with the heavy lifting.
 They’ll file paperwork on your behalf, monitor your credit report for further signs of fraud, and even help you file a police report if necessary.

-On paper, both LifeLock and Experian IdentityWorks offer all of the above, but I have my doubts about how well they’d do in practice.
+On paper, both LifeLock and Experian offer all of the above, but I have my doubts about how well they’d do in practice.

 While Experian IdentityWorks boasts a highly trained identity restoration team, each with ten weeks of pre-job training, reaching them is notoriously difficult.